psnovikova/xo-game/README.md

 # xo

-tic-tac-toe game against a bot
+tic-tac-toe game

+MVP1 (in progress): implement the logic of the PVP game and the ability to start over